Nirvaleissons/kurochou-front/README.en.md

 ```

 ### About the database
-Although the project code is publicly available, database access is restricted to me and [Meiro](https://github.com/meirochun).
-If you want to test the project, I recommend setting up a local database.
-Alternatively, I also recommend [supabase](https://supabase.com) for creating online PostgreSQL databases.
+Although the project code is publicly available, database access is restricted to its creators: [MrFelopes](https://github.com/mrfelopes) and [Meiro](https://github.com/meirochun).
+If you want to test the project, we recommend setting up a local or cloud postgresql database.